isomerpages/govtech-stp/_reciprocal-green-lane/02b-rgl-indon-requirements.md

 <tbody>
   <tr>
     <td rowspan="2" style="font-size:16px;"><b>Pre-departure COVID-19 Polymerase Chain Reaction (PCR) Test</b></td>
-    <td style="font-size:16px;"><b>Approved RGL travellers must take a COVID-19 PCR test within 72 hours before departure for Singapore at an authorised health centre designated by the Government of a counterpart country/region, and obtain a certificate for a negative COVID-19 test. </b>
+    <td style="font-size:16px;"><b>Approved RGL travellers must take a COVID-19 PCR test within 72 hours before departure to Singapore at any of the healthcare institutions in Indonesia listed here .
+To travel to Singapore, travellers should obtain a negative COVID-19 test result, in English, stating the time and date which the test was administered. </b>
  </td>
   </tr>
   <thead>